Gricel-lee/ProactiveAdaptation/README.md

 - R code: contains the code used for the proactive efficient adaptation
 - R code/violationMap: code for the calculation of the violation map
-- data: contains all data obtained from daily operations of the warehouse robot's scenario
+- data: contains all data obtained from daily operations of the warehouse robot scenario
 - gen_files: generated output files and intermidiate files for plots
 - plots: code used for the plots
+- prismModel: model and properties used for the parametric model checking (PMC) warehouse robot scenario